Harrison-Wright-PAR/ResxTranslator-AI/README.md

 ### Using an Override Hint File

-While Google translator is generally quite good, there are nuances in languages that it can't predict and may make a native speaker question the appropriateness of the translation.
+While AWS Bedrock with Claude 3.5 Sonnet provides high-quality translations, there are nuances in languages that may require specific terminology or context that benefits from manual override.
 For each language, you can provide an optional hint file that contains preferred translations for each resource identifier.
 This must be an XML file located in the same directory as the source resx file and must be named _name_._code_-hints.xml, for example Resources.de-DE-hints.xml.

 The contents of the hints file should look similar to the following: